chukwuk/chukwuk.github.io/_blogs/euclidean-distance-matrix-project/index.md

 ## Kernel 2: Global Memory Coalescing

-The kernel 2 function involves each warp writing the results of the euclidean distance calculations to 32 adjacent float data memory (4 adjacent sectors), which means all warps in a block writes the results of the calculations to 256 adjacent float data memory (32 adjacent sector).
+The kernel 2 function involves each warp writing the results of the euclidean distance calculations to 32 adjacent float data memory (4 adjacent sectors), which means all warps in a block writes the results of the calculations to 256 adjacent float data memory (32 adjacent sector for a blocksize of 256).

 ```cuda
 // Kernel function with coalesced global memory write
 __global__  void euclideanMatrix(LocationPrim *cordinates, float* euclideanDistance, size_t NUMDATA) {